louisvillemetro-innovation/Dockless-Open-Data/README.md

 ```
 TripID = insert(insert(insert(insert(md5(sha2(source.OriginalTripID, '256')),9,1,'-'),14,1,'-'),19,1,'-'),24,1,'-')
--- creates a new trip UUID from the orginal.
+-- creates a new trip UUID from the original.
 This is a one-way function based on the source Trip UUID.
 -- There may be a better way to do this, but we wanted to not just generate a new random UUID
--- and instead wanted it to be reproducable based on source data.
+-- and instead wanted it to be reproducible based on source data.

 -- round start and end locations to 3 decimal places: about 2 city blocks,
 -- depending on your location on earth and city size